dashton90/aws-study-guides/DVA-C01/README.md

 * All-at-once: All traffic is shifted from the original service to the updated service all at once.

 ## Application Specification
-CodeDeploy uses an Application Specification file to manage each deployment as a series of lifecycle event hooks, which are defined in the file.
+CodeDeploy uses an Application Specification (AppSpec) file to manage each deployment as a series of lifecycle event hooks, which are defined in the file.

 ### ECS & Lambda
 The AppSpec file for ECS and Lambda deployments has the following structure